reaqzfv/AutoOS/README.md

 ## 🚀 Getting Started

-> [!NOTE]
-> You must be signed in to GitHub in order to be able to download the artifact (Windows ISO) in Step 10!

 **Step 1:** Before installing, please join my [Discord Server](https://discord.gg/bZU4dMMWpg) so I can assist you with any issues while installing and get notified about new updates/changes.

 **Step 2:** Open PowerShell as Admin and don't close it until finished.